billdonner/kwanduh/README.md

 #  KWANDUH/QANDAO - revised test app for Q20K
+- version 0.7.54.12 fixed target presentation,new rules of baseball topic,only adjust game number if warranted
-- version 0.7.54.11 refactored singlecellview, fixed target presentation
+- version 0.7.54.11 refactored singlecellview,
 - version 0.7.54.10 new ready for ios1 pile, bottom counts permanent
 - version 0.7.53.9 in topic selector new added items slide in from left
 - version 0.7.53.8 custom font for title, scheme color gradient fixed,onboarding assets made common assets